 Hummus is an Arabic word for Chickpeas.
-Made from cooking chickpeas commonly known as garbanzo beans) until it is soft and spicing it up with paprika, olive oil, garlic, and lemon, a very protein-rich breakfast.
-Eat with flatbread.
-Technically soft creamy chickpeas are called hummus bi tahini, which means chickpeas with tahini.
+It is made by cooking chickpeas (commonly known as garbanzo beans) until soft and spicing them up with paprika, olive oil, garlic, and lemon to provide a protein-rich breakfast, typically eaten with flatbread.
+Technically, soft creamy chickpeas are called hummus bi tahini in Arabic, which means chickpeas with tahini.

 In the Arab world, hummus is more than an occasional breakfast dip or appetizer.
-Hummus is a staple food, a daily diet of hummus with bread and olives and olive oil is a common sight at any cafe or tea shop.
-It is a nourishing staple that is made perfected over the centuries.
+Hummus is a staple food, a daily diet of hummus with bread and olives, and olive oil is a common sight at any cafe or tea shop.
+It is a nourishing staple perfected over the centuries.

-Today most Arabs don’t make it; they buy it in shops these days.
+Today most Arabs buy it in shops.
 So gone are the good old days of homemade hummus.
 Instead, it is often served alongside flatbread and plates of fresh salads, pickled vegetables, and falafel.
-Traditionally hummus is prepared in a way that is creamy, lemony, and with some garlic paste and a touch of few spices like cumin powder and paprika.
-The way the Arabs serve them is this creamy, smooth, and slightly thin spread onto a round plate or a shallow bowl, and olive oil drizzled over it.
+Traditionally hummus preparation results in a lemony, creamy paste, with some garlic paste and a touch of a few spices like cumin powder and paprika.
+Arabs typically serve hummus as a creamy, smooth, and slightly thin spread, on a round plate or a shallow bowl, with olive oil drizzled over it.

-Nice to know if you travel in the Middle East because they have a strong tradition of eating from a typical plate or a common bowl.
-So as the parents or family members teach the custom to kids, the polite way to eat is to pick up the hummus from the side of the common bowl nearest to you, never drag their bread across the plate or bowl of hummus.
-Instead, they hold a small piece of bread to the hummus, pinch the hummus with the bread together, and pick up the hummus into the flatbread fold.
+In the Middle East, it is traditional to eat communally, from a large plate or a common bowl.
+The polite way to eat is to pick up the hummus from the side of the common bowl nearest to you.
+Children are taught never to drag their bread across the plate or bowl of hummus.
+Instead, they hold a small piece of bread to the hummus, pinch it with the bread together, and pick it up into the flatbread fold.
 This way, you maintain hygiene while eating together.

-Nutritional Benefits: Chickpeas are legumes that contain high-quality plant protein, amino acids such as lysine, tryptophan, leucine, methionine, isoleucine, phenylalanine, arginine, glycine, serine, and hydroxyproline, vitamins such as vitamins A, B6, B12, C, D, K, thiamine, folate, pantothenic acid, betaine, riboflavin and niacin, minerals such as iron, calcium, potassium, zinc, copper, fluoride, selenium, magnesium and phosphorus.
-Chickpeas, therefore, help regulate blood pressure, sugar levels, improve immunity, digestive health, and heart health.
+Nutritional Benefits: Chickpeas are legumes that contain high-quality plant protein amino acids such as lysine, tryptophan, leucine, methionine, isoleucine, phenylalanine, arginine, glycine, serine, hydroxyproline, vitamins such as vitamins A, B6, B12, C, D, K, thiamine, folate, pantothenic acid, betaine, riboflavin and niacin, minerals such as iron, calcium, potassium, zinc, copper, fluoride, selenium, magnesium, and phosphorus.
+Therefore, Chickpeas help regulates blood pressure and sugar levels and improve immunity, digestive health, and heart health.

 - 1 tsp salt